WorkCamp 2017 is a wrap!

 Most crews are made up of 6-7 people, depending on the size of the task.
 We mix crews so that each person from your church youth group is on a different work crew.
 You travel to work each day to the same home with the same crew.
 Each crew member has a job description that is decided upon within the crew on the first day of camp.
 The roles are: Quartermaster, Devotional Leader, Reporter, Breakmaster, and Work Director.

-A teen Workcamper must be 14 years old by the date of the Workcamp or be going into the 9th Grade in Fall 2016.
+A teen Workcamper must be 14 years old by the date of the Workcamp or be going into the 9th Grade in Fall after camp.
 Should you have some college age young adults, it is strongly reminded that this is a retreat focusing on a quality experience for High School youth and their adult leaders.

 Groups must have one (1) Adult attending for every six (6) teens attending and/or one (1) adult for each gender attending.
 The same applies to groups that have less than six (6) teens.
 Anyone acting as an "Adult" for a group must be 21 years old and 25 years old if designated to drive a work crew.